-“As a two-time recipient of the Bronze Star and Vietnam War combat veteran, I would be placed in the role of the character Gilly in The Serpent Papers.
-Drafted out of college, my choices were made for me, and my life was thrust into the darkness of war.
-[Now I’m like] a snake [who] cannot crawl back into his skin.
+“As a two-time recipient of the Bronze Star and Vietnam War combat veteran, I was drafted out of college.
+My choices were made for me, and my life was thrust into the darkness of war.

-“The characters in The Serpent Papers have expanded my concepts, which have been clouded by perspective.
-I now understand that young men at home were actually trudging through the trenches of political mud for my sake.
+“The characters in The Serpent Papers have expanded my concepts; I now understand that young men at home were trudging through the trenches of political mud for my sake.
 Very good read!”

 —Arthur T Swanner, Recipient of 2 Bronze Stars